-Our Inclusion Manager Mrs. Moossun leads our Family Link team who offer additional information and support to children, parents and families.
+Our Inclusion Manager Mrs. Moossun leads our Family Link team (including our Parent Support Worker/ELSA – see below) who offer additional information and support to children, parents and families.

-Our educational aims are the same for all our children; we respond to each individuals needs, however we recognise that some children and families may need additional support or guidance to ensure that every child makes good progress or have the opportunity to engage in family or community learning projects.
-Other children may need additional challenge or the chance to explore different interests or talents.
+Our educational aims are the same for all our children and we do our best to adapt/respond to each individual’s needs.
+However we recognise that some children and/or families may need additional support or guidance along the way to ensure that every child makes good progress with us.

 Special Educational Needs

 When responding to individual children’s diverse learning needs we recognise that some children may experience barriers to their learning.
 Such children may need additional or different help from their peers throughout or at any time during their school career.
 Where a child has a specific individual need, this will be identified as early as possible, working in close partnership with parents and other professionals.

 Pupil progress meetings are held every half term with the Headteacher and/or Deputy Headteacher during which we track and identify children who are not making expected national progress.
 Working alongside the SENCo, interventions and support programmes are then implemented and monitored to ensure that the child makes accelerated progress.

 Lymington junior School is a fully inclusive mainstream school, which ensures that all pupils achieve their potential; personally, socially, emotionally and academically in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, physical ability or educational need.

 The school’s SEN policy is monitored and reviewed on an annual basis and reflects the schools commitment to narrowing the gap for all its pupils.

 Information about the Hampshire Local Offer can be found here

 Our main point of contact for SEND is: